– Enterprise and Up

-As you can see by the diagram above, you can map out your call center routing logic and events as they unfold so that it aligns with business processes and can easily be followed by using a diagrammatic approach.
+As you can see by the diagram above, you can map out your call center routing logic and events as they unfold so that it aligns with business processes and can easily be

 Again, because it’s built using Salesforce components, it can do some more powerful things than your typical CTI tool couldn’t, such as manipulate data in various sources and utilize data in the logic of the flow components.

 One example that best demonstrates this is with the Text-to-Speech capabilities of the app.
 The text to speech function allows a written line of text to be read aloud from one of the many different audio personas at a specific time, and it can even be smart enough to pull in a value on the related record (if found), such as the customer’s name!

 There’s also great components specifically tied to call routing and queuing functionality, which have simple to complex complex solution options based on the specific scenarios that you may have for these different events.

 Finally, the cherry on the top, is the ability to send SMS notifications, post to chatter, or send an email as an event in the flow diagram.
 This exciting functionality speaks for itself and opens up some awesome opportunities for businesses in the automation space!

 Call telephony systems are always an amazing addition to a Salesforce org and well worth the investment having that centralized one-customer view.

 Specific to Natterbox, as already touched on, it is a native tool and with optimized performance from a back-end perspective.
 What this means though is it gives powerful automation options for updating data, or utilizing this data within call center actions – so you can build a CTI system that does most of the agent work for you!